Almond Croissant Cookies

 Instructions

-1. Brown butter from the cookie batter ingredient list in a saucepan over medium heat until golden and nutty.*
+1. Brown butter from the cookie batter ingredient list in a saucepan over medium heat until golden and nutty.* Pour into a large mixing bowl and immediately stir in the milk powder if using and set aside to cool for about 10-15 minutes till it's cool to touch.

 2. While the brown butter is cooling make the almond filling.
 In a bowl, beat the softened butter and powdered sugar from the almond filling ingredient list until smooth, white and pale.
 Add the egg yolk, almond extract, vanilla extract, salt, and almond flour.
 Mix until creamy and cohesive.
 Chill the filling for at least 45–60 minutes until firm enough to scoop.
 Or you can portion out 1 TBSP filling and place on a parchment lined cookie sheet and place in the freezer for at least 30 mins.